heytanay/selzlett/README.md

 Hey there!
 I'm Tanmay Mishra, a passionate 💻 Software Engineeer based in Delhi.
 With a background in Algorithms | Operating System | Cryptography | Database and Management System | Computer Networks, I love exploring and working on innovative projects that push the boundaries of what's possible.

 ## Experience 💼
-I've had the opportunity to 🚀 successfully comlete my internship at Solid State Laboratory (SSPL), DRDO, Delhi.
+I've had the opportunity to 🚀 successfully complete my internship at Solid State Physics Laboratory (SSPL), DRDO, Delhi.
 My journey has been a blend of 🔍 learning new skills and programming languages.

 ## Work 🛠️